Hamsa Jewelry | Hamsa Necklace | Hamsa Hand Pendant | Gold Hamsa | Diamond Hamsa | Jewish Hamsa | White Gold Hamsa

 Jewish Hamsa Necklace – Hamsa Hand Pendant

-Once the Hamsa made its way into Judaism, it has put down deep and strong roots.
+Since finding its way into Judaism, the Hamsa put down strong roots.
 When in Israel, there is no escape from encountering this symbol.
 It is everywhere.
 Even though it’s possible that this symbol isn’t originally religious, it has become an inherent part of the traditional Jewish symbolism.
 There are lucky hands that include the Shema, the Road prayer, Star of David, the letter ‘Shin’ which is the first letter of one of the names of G-d, and other Jewish attributes.

 This sign appears when walking into a bank, a shop, a taxi, a fanciful event at a luxurious hotel, a solicitors’ office, and even a government office.
 With its meaning answering such basic human needs like reassurance and protection, it is no wonder this symbol blankets vast societal breadths.